frankyeh/DSI-Studio-Website/doc/cli_t3.md

   * The optional threshold (`--connectivity_threshold`) can be applied before graph analysis.

 * **Tract-to-Region (T2R) Connectome**
-  Produces a `.tract2region.txt` file with one row per input tract file (specified with `--tract`) and one column per ROI in the parcellation atlas (specified with `--connectivity`).
-Each entry represents the volume fraction (0–1) of ROI voxels intersected by tract passages.
-These values quantify the proportion of each ROI’s volume traversed by the tracts and are **independent of `--connectivity_value`, `--connectivity_type`, `--connectivity_threshold`, and `--connectivity_output`,** which apply only to R2R connectomes.
+  Produces a `.tract2region.txt` file with one row per metrics and one column per ROI in the parcellation atlas (specified with `--connectivity`).

 ---